 Even if you don’t plan on borrowing against your home, equity matters.
 If you’re planning to sell the property in the near future, the larger your equity, the more cash you’ll walk away from the closing table with.
 Having a lot of equity in your current home can mean you have more to put down on your next home.
 It can also help you afford a more expensive house the next time you are in the market.

 The less you owe on your mortgage, the more equity you likely have in your home.
 Several factors can influence the amount of equity you have, including the value of your home and the size of your home loan.
-While you can’t take control of the market, you can do several things to help boost your home equity:
+While you can’t take control of the market, you can do several things to help build equity in your home:

 1. Make a Large Down Payment